OfflineIMAP/offlineimap/docs/MANUAL.rst

 accounts will abort any current sleep and will exit after a currently running synchronization has finished.
 This signal can be used to gracefully exit out of a running offlineimap "daemon".

+SIGTERM, SIGINT, SIGHUP are all treated to gracefully terminate as soon as possible.
+This means it will finish syncing the current folder in each account, close keep alive connections, remove locks on the accounts and exit.
+It may take up to 10 seconds, if autorefresh option is used.

 Folder filtering and nametrans
 ==============================